ShuraimBhat/vulnerabilites/SERVERSIDE.md

 * Example used by Google: 256-bit random token mapped to server-side table.

 # 4. 2FA Byepass Technique
-this is a failure in null check of the entered code.
+This is a failure in null check of the entered code.
 In simple terms, the 2FA while logging in can be bypassed by sending a blank code.
 This could be because of incorrect comparison of entered code with true code.
 A pre-validation (may be null check) before comparing the codes would fix the issue
 Affected URL or select Asset from In-Scope: Glassdoor 2FA